x5u/ngx_http_qrcode_module/README.md

 Bottleneck
 ============
 with the systemtap, the flame graph show like [this](https://raw.githubusercontent.com/nginx-lover/ngx_http_qrcode_module/master/benchmark/multi.svg) or [that](https://raw.githubusercontent.com/nginx-lover/ngx_http_qrcode_module/master/benchmark/multi.svg), we can find that the bottleneck is libpng (almost) and qrencode.
-If we want to more performance, we should rewrite the libpng:)
+If we want to more performance, we should rewrite the libpng at first:)

 PS: PR Welcolme :rocket: :rocket: